- Climate statement

 Choose travel carefully

-Wherever possible we recommend using public transport to get to IWD Banbury.
+Wherever possible we recommend using public transport to get to IWD Banbury in-person events.

 The Mill is conveniently located next door to the main Banbury bus station, and a very short walk from the town centre stops.
 Banbury train station is a five-minute walk away, via the Oxford Canal pathway or through the Bridge Street entrance to Spiceball Park.